 Set up your smoker for cooking at about 275°F with indirect heat.
 This higher heat helps to cook the chicken faster and creates a better bite-thru on the skin.

 The entire process takes about 3 hours and I recommend keeping the smoke going throughout.
-I used cherry but any good smoking wood will work just fine.
+I used cherry wood for smoke but any good smoking wood will work just fine.

 Place the muffin pan/cookie sheet on the smoker grate.

 Fill the cookie sheet with about ¼ inch of liquid.
 Most recommend chicken broth but you can use other things if you wish.
 The options are endless and include things like soda pop, fruit juice, wine, vegetable broth, etc.